Lagrangian Dual Sections: A Topological Perspective on Hidden Convexity: Algorithms for Riemannian Manifolds

 In order to get quantitative approximation guarantees for both the algorithmic tasks of finding $D(t)$ for $t \in \tDomain$ and solving \eqref{eq:constrained} given access to the value of $D(t)$, it will be necessary to be able to bound how quickly $D(t)$ changes depending on its input.
 The speed at which $D(t)$ changes depending on $t \in \tDomain$ will control how quickly we can make progress in a path tracking algorithm for computing $D(t)$, and also how closely we can approximate a solution to the constrained optimization problem \eqref{eq:constrained} using the ellipsoid algorithm.
 To obtain such quantitative bounds, we will assume that the domain $\cM$ carries not merely the structure of a topological/metric space, but that of a \emph{Riemannian manifold.} This will allow us to control the Lipschitz parameter of the function $D(t)$ using calculus.

 We will first provide the basic tools we will need from Riemannian geometry and optimization, based on the reference~\cite{boumal}, and in particular, we will state a result bounding the Lipschitz constant of $D(t)$ given control of certain condition numbers of the Riemannian Hessian of the Lagrangians.
-In \Cref{subsec:CHORD}, we demonstrate an algorithm, which we call CHORD, that implements a path tracking methodology to solve Lagrangian dual problems.
+In \Cref{subsec:CHORD}, we demonstrate an algorithm, which we call CHORD (recall that this is Continuous Homotopy Optimization with Riemannian Descent), that implements a path tracking methodology to solve Lagrangian dual problems.
 In \Cref{subsec:ellipsoid}, we show how to make use of the ellipsoid algorithm to solve constrained problems of the form \eqref{eq:constrained} given access to an oracle solving the Lagrangian problems.
 The CHORD method improves upon standard ideas from Riemannian optimization because it uses properties of the Lagrangian dual section to ensure that the output is close to a global optimizer.
 By contrast, Riemannian gradient descent may become trapped in a local minimum with suboptimal objective value.

 Informally, CHORD is able to get global optimality guarantees because the Lagrangian dual section ensures that the global optima for nearby settings of the Lagrange multipliers are nearby.
 This implies if RGD run on an objective defined by $\langle t, f(x)\rangle$, and it is initialized at $D(t')$ for $t'$ close to $t$, then it will converge to $D(t)$.
 Formalizing this notion will require a manifold structure on $\cM$ and control over the Lipschitz parameter on $D(t)$.